These matcha shorbread cookies are inspired by a popular type of French cookie called sablés diamant.

 In any case, the true reason why it’s used for these sablés diamant is not so much to save time as to make the diamond thing happen: the recipe has you roll the log in sugar before slicing, so that the edges of the finished cookies are prettily dotted with sugar crystals that sparkle like a hundred diamonds if you are blessed with a fervent imagination.

 In addition to the visual appeal, this produces an ideal texture, the cookie tender and crumbly, its flanks offering a distinctly crunchy note.
-I decided to use the same idea to make matcha* shortbread cookies.
+I decided to use the same idea to make matcha shortbread, using the fine powder that is made by grinding green tea leaves (it can be purchased from Japanse grocery stores, and from good tea shops).

 I used confectioner’s sugar and ground almonds in the dough itself to make it extra smooth on the tongue, the better to highlight the contrast between center and rim.
 And I blended in a moderate dose of green tea powder: just enough to give the sablés a delicate grassy flavor without overpowering the round notes of butter and almond.